tabler/tabler/pages/_docs/buttons.md

 ## Pill buttons

-Add `.btn-pill` class to any button to make them more rounded.
+Add the `.btn-pill` class to your button to make it rounded and give it a modern and attractive look.

 {% capture code %}
 {% for button in site.button-variants %}